Construction Guidelines

 Multi-Level & Covered Exhibits

-Multi-level exhibit: a booth that has two levels, where the second level is designed to hold people.
+A multi-level exhibit is a booth that has two levels, where the second level is designed to hold people.
 Multi-level exhibits are permitted but must adhere to the construction guidelines for the booth, including all height limits and setbacks.

 • Include the show name & dates